Data Machine User Documentation

 Memory Path Discovery

-wp datamachine agent paths --allow-rootAutonomous Loops: An agent can run indefinitely: process result → queue next task → sleep → wake on ping → repeat.
+wp datamachine memory paths --allow-rootAutonomous Loops: An agent can run indefinitely: process result → queue next task → sleep → wake on ping → repeat.
 Use explicit stop conditions to avoid runaway loops.

 This transforms Data Machine from a content automation tool into a self-scheduling execution layer for AI agents.